-Postman as a tool aims to test any type of API you might be working with and currently supports the three major protocols: REST, gRPC, and GraphQL.
+As a tool to test APIs, Postman aims to test any type of API you might be working with and currently supports the three major protocols: REST, gRPC, and GraphQL.
 They also support SOAP, for those still working with that.

 The most common use case for Postman is to simply test or verify individual API requests.
-With the introduction of Collections, in particular, Postman became one of the optimal tools for testing API requests during development, as Collections allow you to group requests together, such as all possible requests for a given API.
+Postman Collections, in particular, became one of the optimal tools for testing API requests during development, as Collections allow you to group requests together, such as all possible requests for a given API.

 Generating Requests Sequentially